Ito-Wentzell-Lions formula for measure dependent random fields under full and conditional measure flows: Introduction

-In this manuscript we propose two new It\^o-Wentzell formulae for random fields that embed measure-functionals amenable to an analysis in the sense of Lions derivatives.
-For \emph{deterministic} functionals of measures and the extensions of the classical It\^o formulae we point to essentially three approaches to an It\^o formula.
-See \cite{buckdahn2017mean}, \cite{crisan2018smoothing}, there they work under a strong regularity assumption of existence of second order Fr\'echet derivatives.
-In \cite{chassagneux2014classical} an approach using projections over empirical measures is used allowing in turn for weaker regularity assumptions.
+For \emph{deterministic} functionals of measures, extending the classical It\^o formula to the so-called It\^o-Lions formula, there are several approaches and results available in the literature.
+The classical difference of increments approach is used in \cite{buckdahn2017mean} under a strong regularity assumption of existence of second order Fr\'echet derivatives.
+In \cite{chassagneux2014classical} an approach using projections over empirical measures is used allowing for minimal regularity assumptions.
 Both approaches are neatly reviewed in \cite{CarmonaDelarue2017book1}*{Chapter 5}.
-Linked to the existence of a regular solution to the master equation for mean-field games with common noise is the approach by \cite{carmona2014master}*{Appendix 6}, the proof is carried out using It\^o-Taylor type expansions (a technique similar to that in \cites{buckdahn2017mean,crisan2018smoothing}), essentially requiring the involved maps to be twice Fr\'echet differentiable.
+Linked to the existence of a regular solution to the master equation for mean-field games with common noise is the approach by \cite{carmona2014master}*{Appendix 6}.
+Their proof is carried out using It\^o-Taylor type expansions (similar to \cites{buckdahn2017mean}) and requiring the involved maps to be twice Fr\'echet differentiable.
 Lastly, another approach is to use a semi-group type approach to describe the flow of measures and obtain the necessary infinitesimal expansions see \cite{cardaliaguet2019master}*{Appendix A}.

-To the best of our knowledge we have found only one It\^o-Wentzell-Lions type formula, see \cite{cardaliaguet2019master}*{Appendix A}.
-Their approach is set in relation to an existing regular solution to a certain master equation for mean-field games with common noise.
+More recently \cite{cavallazzi2021krylov} present such It\^o-Lions formula for maps belonging to Sobolev spaces, \cite{guo2020s,talbi2021dynamic} provide also such formula for semi-martingales -- these three works leave out the conditional measure-flow case.
+An It\^o-type formula for measure-valued diffusion processes as conditional distributions of image dependent SDEs has been proved in \cite{Wang2021Imagedependent}.
+To the best of our knowledge we have found only one It\^o-Wentzell-Lions type formula in the literature, \cite{cardaliaguet2019master}*{Appendix A}.
+Their approach is set in relation to an existing regular solution to a certain master equation for mean-field control games with common noise.
 Their proof is carried out via expansions of the densities of the underlying (conditional) measure flow but where the involved diffusion components are constants.